ajith-marvelquant/Ajith/README.md

 # Ajith Repository

+Welcome to the Ajith repository\!

-## About This Repository
+## About
-This is the Ajith repository created for storing projects and code.
+This repository contains projects and code related to Ajith's work.

+## Getting Started
+Clone this repository and explore the contents.